IBM/sustainability-reference-architecture/docs/Requirement/Non-Functional-Requirements/High-Availablity---Disaster-Recovery.md

-#  NFR 6 - High Availablity & Disaster Recovery
+#  Non-Functional Requirements 6 - High Availablity & Disaster Recovery

 ### Description

-High Availability means a system can remain operational and accessible for extended periods, minimizing downtime and ensuring continuous service availability.
-Disaster Recovery focuses on the strategies and processes to swiftly recover and restore IT systems and data in a catastrophic failure or disaster.
+<p>High Availability means a system can remain operational and accessible for extended periods, minimizing downtime and ensuring continuous service availability.
+Disaster Recovery focuses on the strategies and processes to swiftly recover and restore IT systems and data in a catastrophic failure or disaster.</p>